 Game 7: See Your Favorite Number

 Many cultures have a favored number.
 For example, in Western Europe “3” is favored.
-In traditional stories characters are granted 3 wishes, 3 brothers (not 4 or 5) try to woo the princess, 3 fairy godmothers give good gifts . . .
-People tend to list things in 3’s and even have 3 meals per day.
+In traditional stories characters are granted 3 wishes, 3 brothers (not 4 or 5) try to woo the princess, the princess is given 3 good gifts… People tend to list things in 3’s and even have 3 meals per day.
 In many Native American cultures, however, “4” is favored, after the 4 points of the compass.
 Things in legends and traditional stories occur in 4’s rather than 3’s.
 People are often not consciously aware of their favored number, but using it might make lessons more interesting or acceptable, depending on the people’s cultural background.
 For instance, in Western Europe people may pay more attention or remember things more easily if you use examples involving the number 3 rather than 4 or 5.

-Posters or chalk board with 1, 2, 3, 4, and 5 dots drawn on them; piece of paper for each student; something for them to draw with.
+Needed: Posters or chalk board with 1, 2, 3, 4, and 5 dots drawn on them; piece of paper for each person; something for them to draw with.

 Activity: Set the drawings of 1, 2, 3, 4, and 5 dots in front of the group.
 Ask people to stand in front of the number they like the best.
-Count how many students are in each row.
+Count how many are in each row.
 The number with the longest row wins.
-Each student takes home a paper with the number of dots (or crosses or X’s or whatever) which has won.
+Each person takes home a paper with the number of dots (or crosses or X’s or whatever) which has won.

-Needed: traditional storyteller or story from students’ culture; papers or cards for each student with 1, 2, 3, 4, and 5 written on them.
-Additionally might also have sheet of paper for each student and something to write with.
+Needed: A traditional storyteller or story from the participants’ local culture; papers or cards for each person with 1, 2, 3, 4 and 5 written on them (or more, if higher numbers occur in the story).
+Each person might also need something to write with.

-Traditional storyteller tells story in the students’ mother tongue.
-Each time a number is used in the story, the students hold up a card with that number on it.
+- The traditional storyteller tells a story in the mother tongue.
+Each time a number is used in the story, those listening hold up a card with that number on it.
 Note which number occurs most often.

-Have a student re-tell the story in the national language.
-The other students help count.
-How many brothers/sisters/witches/fishermen were there?
+- How many brothers/sisters/birds/fishermen were there?
 How many times did the donkey take the wrong path?
-How many wishes did the peasant get?
 How many beans were in the bag?
-How many magic items did Jack steal from the giant?

 It is possible to use the same games with another number—whichever one has “won” in Game 3 above, or whichever one you want to focus on.

-Ask the class, how can we make 3 from this?
-Yes, another student will hold his/her other hand: Number 3
+- Ask the group, how can we make 3 from this?
+Yes, another person will hold his/her other hand: Number 3.

-These 3 students are “it.”
-The other students run from one side of the play area to the other.
-The 3 students try to tag them.
-The 3 must keep holding hands for the “tag” to count.
-Once all the students have been tagged, another 3 are chosen to be “it.”
+- Everyone else runs from one side of the play area to the other.
+The three holding hands try to tag them.
+The three must keep holding hands for the “tag” to count.

 Room to dance.